czar3985/restaurant-flask/README.md

 ## Acknowledgement

-Created from the Flask framework tutorial of Full Stack Foundations by Udacity.
+Coded while following along the Flask framework tutorial of Full Stack Foundations by Udacity.
-_styles.css_ unmodified from the tutorial.
+_styles.css_ is unmodified from the tutorial.